dchassin/data_entropy/docs/README.md

 it may have a unique entropy that is higher than expected.
 Similarly, if a high resolution data has been filtered or subject to lossy compression, then it may have a unique entropy that is lower than expected.
-This can be used to detect whether a dataset has be subject to filtering, noise, or lossy compression.
+This can be used to detect whether a dataset has been subjected to filtering, noise, or lossy compression.

 # Example